fagp/netframework/README.md

 CONSTRAINT:

-	in modelconfig.json must be defined "module" key where the value is the name of [myarch] package (i.e. arch.model)
+	in modelconfig.json must be defined "module" key where the value is the name of [myarch] package (i.e. models.arch.model)

 	in modelconfig.json must be defined "arch" key where the value is a string with architecture class name (i.e. myarch)